rancher/docs/content/rancher/v2.x/en/tools/_index.md

 In other words, Prometheus let's you view metrics from your different Rancher and Kubernetes objects.
 Using timestamps, you can query and view these metrics in easy-to-read graphs and visuals, either through the Rancher UI or [Grafana](https://grafana.com/), which is an analytics viewing platform deployed along with Prometheus.
 By viewing data that Prometheus scrapes from your cluster control plane, nodes, and deployments, you can stay on top of everything happening in your cluster.
 You can then use these analytics to better run your organization: stop system emergencies before they start, develop maintenance strategies, restore crashed servers, etc.  Multi-tenancy support in terms of cluster and project-only Prometheus instances are also supported.

 For more information, see the [Monitoring Documentation]({{< baseurl >}}/rancher/v2.x/en/tools/monitoring).

+## Global DNS

+In certain usecases it is necessary to deploy the same application to multiple Kubernetes Clusters.
+In such cases, there is a need to program an external DNS server to assign a fully qualified domain name (a.k.a FQDN) to your application, to route traffic to endpoints in all the clusters.
+The Global DNS feature enables you to do this.

+Using this feature you can program an external DNS from a set of supported providers and let Rancher know the FQDN you want to program and the application workloads it should resolve to.
+Rancher will gather endpoints from all the Kubernetes clusters running your application and program the DNS.

+For more information on how to use this feature, see [Global DNS Workflow]({{< baseurl >}}/rancher/v2.x/en/tools/globaldns/#Global DNS Workflow).